UWPRG/CP2K/compile_cp2k.md

 6) Testing

-Update June/2018: if you compile CP2K with my Elpa, before running the tests, you have to set this:
+Update June/2018: if you compiled CP2K with my Elpa, before running the tests, you have to set this:
 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/gscratch/pfaendtner/codes/cp2k/lib/elpa-2016.05.004/build/lib`

 Run